What Is PrizeRebel: Scam Site – Or Legitimate Rewards Website?

 Mini Review: A good little site, with a variety of options how to earn a little extra money on the side.
 A low payment threshold, so you won’t have to wait long before you can cash out.

 So, to clarify – PrizeRebel is definitely not a scam.
 It’s another “all-rounder,” style survey related site – that shares similarities with swagbucks.

 I call sites “all-rounders,” when you do not only earn money from taking surveys, but have a choice of other ways too.

 No, this is a very small income opportunity, but it is a legit one and you can make a little extra money on the side here.

-PrizeRebel is free to join – all sites of this nature should be free to join and if they’re not, it’s generally a sign that they’re a scam.
+PrizeRebel is free to join – all survey-related sites should be free to join and if they’re not, it’s generally a sign that they’re a scam.

 But paid survey sites are paid by companies to find out certain very specific information about potential customers.